elbywan/wretch/README.md

       // Required
       // Specify the data type you need, which will be parsed and handed to you

-  /* Wretch returns a Promise, so you can continue chaining actions afterwards. */
+  /* From this point wretch returns a standard Promise, so you can continue chaining actions afterwards. */

   .then(/* ... */)
   .catch(/* ... */)